WILDFIRE UPDATE JULY 26, 2017 AT 12:00PM

-There have been 192 wildfires in the High Level Forest Area this wildfire season, all but five of which have been extinguished.
+There have been 196 wildfires in the High Level Forest Area this wildfire season, Currently, 1 is out of control, 1 is being held and 2 are under control.

 For more information on the wildfire situation across the province of Alberta, visit: wildfire.alberta.ca